In addition to strength, breathing, and flexibility, one of the most important elements of yoga is balance.

 In yoga, balance can be defined as the coordination of mind and body to evenly distribute one’s body weight in space.
 This is done to create different asanas, also known as yoga poses or postures, which offer us various benefits.

 Yoga balance poses can be performed on the feet, arms, hands, and even the head.
-These vary in difficulty, with some poses requiring not just balance, but strength, proprioception, breathing control, and flexibility.
+These vary in difficulty, with some poses requiring not just balance, but strength, proprioception, breathing control, and flexibility (for another great balance pose, check out our guide to the Airplane Pose).

 Whether you are a beginner or not, there are many yoga balance poses that you can learn even if you are just starting out.